 Both of these are great plugins, and can speed up your site tremendously.
 But one of them may work significantly better than the other depending on your server environment.
 When I hosted my site at VPS.net, I test both of these plugins with Pingdom Tools and discovered that W3 Total Cache was by far the fastest option.

-A few months later, I ended up switching to Cloud Sites by Rackspace and ran the same test again.
+A few months later, I ended up switching to Cloud Sites by Rackspace and ran the same test again (we now have our own hosting company).
 This time around, WP Super Cache was the fastest by a wide margin (770 milliseconds vs. 4+ seconds).
 That’s why I don’t recommend a specific caching plugin.
 Try them out, one at a time and test them.
 Find the best settings for each plugin on your site and then go with the one that ultimately gives you the fastest response.

 Content Aware Sidebars